AK-12: AK-200 rifle family

 AK-200 series assault rifles are supplied to government customers in Russia and are also ready to be exported.
 Russia and India on March 3, 2019, inaugurated a plant that will produce AK-203 assault rifles.

 AKV-521

-Kalashnikov Concern first unveiled the prototype of the AKV-521 in November 2020.
-It was showcased at the ARMY-2021 exhibition.
+In November 2020, Kalashnikov Concern first unveiled the prototype of the AKV-521, a semi-automatic only rifle that features a two-receiver layout, and was later showcased at the ARMY-2021 exhibition.
 While the AKV-521 is likely to attract interest from various Russian and foreign military and law enforcement units, it is currently marketed as a civilian rifle.

+AKV-721

+Kalashnikov Concern unveiled the AKV-721 at ARMY-2022, a 7.62×51mm NATO variant of the AKV-521.